Top K-12 STEAM Education Learning Benefits

-While STEAM may sound like an exciting foray into including cross-curricular subject matter in a way that’s meaningful to students, it’s not without pushback from educators, administrators and parents who may still not understand it.
+While STEAM education may sound like an exciting foray into including cross-curricular subject matter in a way that’s meaningful to students, it’s not without pushback from educators, administrators and parents who may still not understand it.

 A recent study by Pew Research found that only 29% of Americans rated the US’ K-12 STEM education program as above average or the best in the world.

-STEAM produces a whole host of benefits, such as developing soft skills (creativity, problem-solving, collaboration), increasing engagement and motivation, and personalizing the learning experience.
+STEAM education produces a whole host of benefits, such as developing soft skills (creativity, problem-solving, collaboration), increasing engagement and motivation, and personalizing the learning experience.

 Table of Contents: